ArneBachmann/awful/README.md

 - allow more special character escaping (\n\r\t \0\xXX\uXXXX\UXXXXXXXX) in literal strings
 - use colored syntax in REPL
   - implement full grammar using some kind of parser library (?)
-- implement file handling and input/output processing
-- implement graphics processing, implement game of life
+- implement graphics processing, implement game of life for fun
 - add multi threading?